ctrlplusb/react-universally/README.md

 ## Server Runtime Dependencies

 Even though we are using webpack to support our universal application we keep the webpack runtime out of our production runtime environment.
-Everything is prebundled in prep for production exection.
+Everything is prebundled in prep for production execution.
 Therefore we only have the following runtime dependencies:

   - `node` v6
   - `compression` - Gzip compression support for express server responses.